Tuesday, May 20, 2025

-In the wake of a False-Flag operation in Pahalgam that left 26 dead, New Delhi has moved to suspend visa privileges for Pakistani citizens under the SAARC (South Asian Association for Regional Cooperation) Visa Exemption Scheme.
+In the wake of a tragic attack in Pahalgam that left 26 dead, New Delhi has moved to suspend visa privileges for Pakistani citizens under the SAARC (South Asian Association for Regional Cooperation) Visa Exemption Scheme.
 The Indian government announced on Wednesday that no Pakistani nationals will be permitted to enter the country using this visa category.
 Those already in India under the scheme have been instructed to depart within 48 hours.

 India has announced the suspension of the Indus Waters Treaty, a longstanding water-sharing agreement with Pakistan, following the deadly attack in Pahalgam that killed at least 26 people.
 The move marks a sharp escalation in regional tensions, with New Delhi also ordering all Pakistani nationals to leave the country within 48 hours.